ibm-cloud-docs/solution-tutorials/vmware-onboarding-7-route-through-and-bgp-setup.hidden.md

 ```
 commit
 ```

+## Setup Route Through Mode
+{: #vmware-onboarding-route-through-and-bgp-setup-routethru}

-At this point your configuration is complete.
+At this point initial configuration is complete.
 The next steps are to set the vSRX into route-through mode.
 By setting the vSRX into route-through you will ‘move’ the VLAN to being the BCR as the next-hop to the vSRX as the next-hop.

-### IBM Cloud Portal Set Route-Through:
-{: #vmware-onboarding-route-through-and-bgp-setup-portal}

 - click on the hamburger menu and navigate to Classic Infrastructure -> Gateway Appliances.
 - Select the VMware instance gateway cluster.